-However, we concluded that most instances of potential confusion were unlikely to lead to any material harm or detriment.
+However, we consider that the proposed name may have the potential to be confusing for particular groups of stakeholders, including for example those for whom English is not their first language or who have difficulties in distinguishing or processing information.
+However, we concluded that most instances of potential confusion are unlikely to lead to any material harm or cause detriment.
 We also consider that there are existing mitigations.
 These include, for example, the range of contextual information that students use when applying to study and the requirement for the provider to comply with consumer law.
 These will either help to avoid potential confusion or prevent the material harm or detriment that arises from it.

-We expect the university to review on an ongoing basis any potential sources of confusion about its name and take necessary steps to either prevent such confusion from occurring or prevent it from creating harm.
+We expect the university to review on an ongoing basis any potential sources of confusion about its name and take such necessary steps to either prevent such confusion from occurring or prevent it from creating harm.
+We will monitor whether there is any confusion and if, in practice, there is evidence of this then we may take further action.